Scalable and Adaptively Secure Any-Trust Distributed Key Generation and All-hands Checkpointing: Implementation and Evaluation

 \subsection{End-to-End Implementation}

 {\bf Evaluation Setup.} We evaluate our \dkgname\ implementation with a varying number of nodes: 16, 32, 64, 128, and 256.
-Each node is encapsulated within an individual Amazon Web Services (AWS) \textbf{t3a.medium} EC2 virtual machines (VM).
-Each VM has 2 vCPUs and 4 GiB RAM, and runs in {Amazon Linux 2023 AMI 2023.2.20231016.0 x86\_64 HVM kernel-6.1}.
-All nodes are placed in the same AWS region, and are connected pair-wise, e.g., every two nodes are directly connected.
-Since the network delay within the same AWS region is almost negligible, we simulate a more realistic delay by employing the Linux command \texttt{tc} (traffic control) to introduce an artificial delay of 100 ms for all TCP traffic.
+Each node is encapsulated within an individual Amazon Web Services (AWS) \textbf{t3a.medium} EC2 virtual machine (VM).
+Each VM has 2 vCPUs and 4 GiB RAM and runs in \textsf{Amazon Linux 2023 AMI 2023.4.20240416.0 x86\_64 HVM kernel-6.1}.
+All nodes are placed in the same AWS region and are connected pair-wise; for example, every two nodes are directly connected.
+Since the network delay within the same AWS region is almost negligible, we simulate a more realistic delay by employing the Linux command \texttt{tc} (traffic control) to introduce an artificial delay of 100 ms for all traffic.

 {\bf Implementation Remarks.} We set up an additional node to simulate a blockchain, which serves as the broadcast channel in our implementation.
 The blockchain node is directly connected to all other nodes.
 In \text{Round 1} and \text{Round 3} of our DKG, whenever a node needs to broadcast a message, it sends the message directly to the blockchain node.
 The blockchain node then relays all received messages in the round to every node in the network.
 As our protocol assumes network synchrony and proceeds round by round, we need to specify the time window for each round.

 In practice, the time window setting for Round 1 and 3 can vary depending on the blockchain.
-For simplicity, we artificially configure the time window to be 30 s: the blockchain node receives messages in the first 20 s and then relays the messages.
-All nodes stop receiving current-round messages at 30 s and move to the next round.
-Given such a configuration, a 60 s running time is inherent to our experiments, and our experiments concern more about the running time incurred by Round 2 and the computation at the end of Round 3.
+For simplicity, we artificially configure the time window to be 30 seconds: the blockchain node receives messages in the first 20 seconds and then relays the messages.
+All nodes stop receiving current-round messages at 30 seconds and move to the next round.
+Given such a configuration, a 60-second broadcast running time is inherent to our experiments, and our experiments are more concerned about the running time incurred by Round 2 and the computation cost in Round 1, Round 3 and at the end of Round 3.